radovanradic/oracle-json-demo/README.md

 might be simpler and faster to run.

 This demo just runs some scenarios with relational tables and then uses/modifies data from the tables using Oracle Json Duality View.

-Current issues with Micronaut Data solution for Oracle Json View:
-1. When creating new record with auto increment ID, we are not able to return newly generated id.
-   That will be worked on in near future.